blockchain-lab/shared_vision_towards_programmable_economy/README.md

 ### Architecture for creating trust

 We propose an architecture to create a decentralized infrastructure for four economic primitives.
 The novelty of our work is the application of the Internet architecture throughout our architecture, owned by both everybody and nobody.
 Our work is academically pure.
-It relies on autonomy, self-governance, and weak coupling.
-Each of the four economic primitives are meticulously designed without relying on any middleman, they are void of any central authority, do not require any central server, remove the need for central databases, and even does not depend on Internet connectivity.
+It relies self-governance, and weak coupling between autonomous entities.
+Each of the four economic primitives are meticulously designed without relying on any middleman, they are void of any central authority, make traditional intermediaries optional, do not require any central server, remove the need for central databases, and even do not depend on Internet connectivity.

 Our blueprint builds heavily on the concepts proven within the gig economy and combines it with blockchain technology.
 It contains four layers: strong digital identities, sub-second money transfers, digital trust, and blockchain-regulated marketplaces.
 We believe our proposal is the first proposal with real-world viability, as it is the only detailed proposal based on rigorous experimental science: running code.
-This work is based on a decade of experimentation, for each component within our architecture we crafted an operational prototype and conducted Internet-deployment tests.
+This work is based on a decade of experimentation, for each component within our architecture we crafted various generations of operational prototypes and conducted Internet-deployment tests.
 Each of the four layers in our proposed economic architectural blueprint is designed to reinforce the strength, usability and efficiency of the other layers.

 Upcoming sections present how we applied and validated our architecture.